-- 1. A minimum of a four (4) person landscaping team with necessary equipment, supplemented by additional staffing and equipment as needed during <a href="https://doi.org/10.1007/j.growth.needing.need - 1.2.
+- 1. A minimum of a four (4) person landscaping team with necessary equipment, supplemented by additional staffing and equipment as needed during high-growth rate periods, shall minimize uncontrolled and/or undesired growth. - 1.2.
 The Applicant shall follow the requirements of Exhibit E as applicable to these provisions in F. To the extent the relevant portions of Exhibit E are contrary to the conditions herein, as determined solely by the County, the conditions herein shall supersede and control. - 2.3.
 Herbicide use shall be limited to non-residual herbicides that break down in the soil within fourteen (14) days. - 3.4.
 Herbicides and fertilizers shall be applied following manufacturers specifications and shall not be applied during rain, when wind speed exceeds ten (10) miles per hour, or within fifty (50) feet of any surface water body. - 4.5.
 Fertilizers shall not contain phosphorus, except that fertilizers applied during construction in order to establish vegetative growth may contain phosphorus if determined necessary to support the growth.
 Fertilizer composition as regulated by Sec.
 10.1-104.2 of the Code of Virginia shall be based upon soil testing.
-All fertilizers shall be applied by a Certified Fertilizer Applicator and fertilizer shall only be applied at rates, times, and by methods that are consistent with standards

-- and criteria for nutrient management promulgated pursuant to Sec.
+All fertilizers shall be applied by a Certified Fertilizer Applicator and fertilizer shall only be applied at rates, times, and by methods that are consistent with standards and criteria for nutrient management promulgated pursuant to Sec.
 10.1-104.2 of the Code of Virginia. - 5.6.
 Pesticides shall be limited to biorational pesticides and shall be applied by a licensed pest control professional. - 6.7.
 Only biodegradable soap and water may be used for cleaning of solar panels during operation of the Facility. - 7.
-Soil samples shall be taken and tested for every during the first year of the Facility's operations.
-Results of all samples must be transmitted to the County, without request therefrom, within business days from the date the samples were taken.
-When the Facility is decommissioned, the soil shall be resampled at the same locations, tested for , and the results of the tests shall be transmitted to the County within of the date the samples were taken.
-Any significant difference that may, solely in the opinion of County Staff, adversely affect agricultural productivity shall be remediated during decommissioning by the Applicant at its sole cost. - 8.
-No disturbance is permitted to occur within the identified potential Small Whorled Pogonia Suitable Habitat and high-visibility fencing shall be placed coincident with this area clearly identifying that the area as protected. - 9.
-The Applicant shall ensure employees are trained to identify the Loggerhead shrike and the Northern long-eared bat, and be instructed to contact the Virginia Department of Game and Inland Fisheries (VDGIF) should either species be identified. - 10.
-The Applicant shall not plant and shall remove invasive species identified in Virginia Department of Conservation and Recreation's "Virginia Invasive Plant Species List" and the Department of Environmental Quality's invasive seed in the "Frequently Asked Questions (FAQ) Native vs. Invasive Plant Species for Erosion and Sediment Control" dated April 2017. - 10.11.
-Seed mixtures shall be developed and identified on the Landscape Plan of the Site Plan based on guidance from the Department of Environmental Quality (DEQ) related to invasive species and utilizing the Department of Conservation and Recreation (DCR)'s Virginia Solar Site Native Plant Finder. - 11.12.
-The Applicant shall spread pollinator supportive seed mixture within a minimum of fifty percent (50%) of new landscape buffers and adopt best management practices to increase pollinator activity during operation of the facility in order to achieve a minimum score of 145 points on the Virginia Department of Conservation and Recreation's "Virginia Solar Site Pollinator/Bird Habitat Scorecard" dated March 2018. - 12.13.
+Soil samples shall be taken and tested for \\\\\\during the first year of the Facility's operations.
+Results of all samples must be transmitted to the County, without request therefrom, within \\\\\ business days from the date the samples were taken.
+When the Facility is decommissioned, the soil shall be resampled at the same locations, tested for \\\\\\, and the results of the tests shall be transmitted to the County within \\\\\\ of the date the samples were taken.
+Any significant difference that may, solely in the opinion of County Staff, adversely affect agricultural productivity shall be remediated during decommissioning by the Applicant at its sole cost.

+- The Applicant shall ensure employees are trained to identify the Loggerhead shrike and the Northern long-eared bat, and be instructed to contact the Virginia Department of Game and Inland Fisheries (VDGIF) should either species be identified. - 9.
+The Applicant shall not plant and shall remove invasive species identified in Virginia Department of Conservation and Recreation's "Virginia Invasive Plant Species List" and the Department of Environmental Quality's invasive seed in the "Frequently Asked Questions (FAQ) Native vs. Invasive Plant Species for Erosion and Sediment Control" dated April 2017. - 9:10.
+Seed mixtures shall be developed and identified on the Landscape Plan of the Site Plan based on guidance from the Department of Environmental Quality (DEQ) related to invasive species and utilizing the Department of Conservation and Recreation (DCR)'s Virginia Solar Site Native Plant Finder. - 10.11.
+The Applicant shall spread pollinator supportive seed mixture within a minimum of fifty percent (50%) of new landscape buffers and adopt best management practices to increase pollinator activity during operation of the facility in order to achieve a minimum score of 145 points on the Virginia Department of Conservation and Recreation's "Virginia Solar Site Pollinator/Bird Habitat Scorecard" dated March 2018. - 11.12.
 Rumble Strip Locations shall be in place during construction to reduce the introduction of invasive seeds.